Goal: open-mindedness, diversity and tolerance

 Xenia Hübner / Flickr (CC BY 2.0)

 How can open-mindedness, diversity and tolerance be made visible in Neubrandenburg?
 This question has been under discussion for some time.
-From 11 June to 1 July 2025, a Citizens' Jury sought answers.
+On 23 July 2025, a Citizens' Jury submitted its recommendations on this issue to the city council.

 The mini-public brought together 25 randomly selected people from the city.
 At the end of April 2025, 285 people aged 16 and over were randomly selected from the register of residents of the four-gate city of Neubrandenburg and invited to participate in the mini-public.